-Prepared by: Wendy Brolly, Environmental Health Manager (Health and Wellbeing)

-- Agreed by: Clifford Todd, Head of Environmental Health - Approved by: Geraldine Girvan, Director of Operations

-3.11 PK/GEN/112 COMMEMORATIVE VC PAVING STONE - KILLEAD

-Members are reminded that it was agreed that the VC Paving Stone in recognition of Charles McCurry VC is located on the Killead Road, on the footpath adjacent to the Presbyterian Church and Manse and that the ceremony should take place in April if possible.
+NO ACTION 3.11 PK/GEN/112 COMMEMORATIVE VC PAVING STONE - KILLEAD Members were reminded that it was agreed that the VC Paving Stone in recognition of Charles McCurry VC is to be located on the Killead Road, on the footpath adjacent to the Presbyterian Church and Manse and that the ceremony should take place in April if possible.
 The date proposed for the unveiling ceremony in Killead, has now been confirmed as 11.30am on Thursday 28th March 2019.
 Arrangements are being progressed in partnership with the Royal British Legion to prepare for the installation ceremony.
 As there has been some discussion around the spelling of the surname, surviving relatives have been contacted and have confirmed that the spelling should be 'McCurry'.

-Prepared by: Elaine Upton, Countryside and Physical Activity Development Manager

-Agreed by: Ivor McMullan, Head of Parks
+The Director of Operations confirmed advice would be sought regarding which British Legion to take the lead in relation to the event.
+Proposed by Councillor Foster Seconded by Alderman Smyth and agreed that the report be noted.

-3.12 PK/GEN/117 POTENTIAL PARTNERSHIP TO DEVELOP PLAY FACILITIES - AT CITY OF BELFAST PLAYING FIELDS, MALLUSK

-Following a request at September Operations Committee that officers contact Belfast City Council regarding the potential to work in partnership to develop play facilities in the area of the City of Belfast Playing Fields at Mallusk, the City Council was contacted and a meeting subsequently arranged.
+NO ACTION 3.12 PK/GEN/117 POTENTIAL PARTNERSHIP TO DEVELOP PLAY FACILITIES AT CITY OF BELFAST PLAYING FIELDS, MALLUSK Following a request at September Operations Committee that officers contact Belfast City Council regarding the potential to work in partnership to develop play facilities in the area of the City of Belfast Playing Fields at Mallusk, the City Council was contacted and a meeting subsequently arranged.
 At the meeting, the potential to release an area of land with proximity to current car parking facilities on favourable terms in partnership with Belfast City Council was discussed.
 It was agreed that a letter should be forwarded to Belfast City Council to seek their consideration in principle.

-A letter has been forwarded to the City Council enclosed and is likely to be considered at People and Communities Committee in February.
+A letter has been forwarded to the City Council (a copy of which was circulated) and is likely to be considered at People and Communities Committee in February.
 Members will be updated in due course.

-Prepared by: Ivor McMullan, Head of Parks
+Proposed by Alderman Smyth Seconded by Councillor Kelly and agreed that the report be noted.

+NO ACTION Alderman Burns left the meeting at this point.
-3.13 WM/COMMS/01 WASTE MANAGEMENT PROMOTIONS UPDATE REPORT Q3 2018-19

-Members are reminded that In order to increase public participation in Council's recycling schemes, Officers carry out a range of awareness and promotional activities.
+3.13 WM/COMMS/01 WASTE MANAGEMENT PROMOTIONS UPDATE REPORT Q3 2018-19 Members were reminded that In order to increase public participation in Council's recycling schemes, Officers carry out a range of awareness and promotional activities.
 This report has been developed to inform Members of the initiatives that have occurred in the last quarter (Oct - Dec 2018).

-Recycling Messages

-- 18 Social Media Posts on issues ranging from fairtrade (3), recycling (5), litter prevention (1), waste reduction (4), and general bin collections (5); - 2 Internal communications during European Week of Waste Reduction; - 4 Borough Life articles; - 1 press release.
+Recycling Messages - 18 Social Media Posts on issues ranging from fairtrade (3), recycling (5), litter prevention (1), waste reduction (4), and general bin collections (5); - 2 Internal communications during European Week of Waste Reduction; - 4 Borough Life articles; - 1 press release.